 Just like it sounds, the bowls of deliciousness here come fast, since Ninja Ramen is available for takeout only via online ordering.
 The cozy Hillsboro shop, which opened in February 2020, uses all-natural ingredients and no MSG, and cooks their broth for more than 14 hours for maximum flavor.
 Warm your belly with a sukiyaki beef ramen, a tonkatsu (pork cutlet) curry plate or a giant bento for when you just can’t decide.
 Wash it all down with one of their ice milk teas, with the option to add a rainbow jelly topping for extra, colorful fun.

 Before it ever became a craze, ramen fanatics have been slurping down the Kakuni ramen at Yuzu for years.
 This tiny dinner-only space in a Beaverton strip mall has a cult following for good reason: The broth is heady, thick and cloudy from the melt-in-your-mouth pork belly; the noodles are thin and springy; and it all works in harmony to steam up the windows on a cold night.
-You can call in to pick up an order to go.
+You can dine in or call in to pick up an order to go.

 Kikuzi Ramen & Izakaya

 The garlic tonkotsu ramen at Japan-based Kikuzi Ramen & Izakaya, in the Timberland Shopping Center off Northwest Barnes Road, is crave-worthy, a rich shoyu broth that comes packed with umami goodness.
 You can choose a lower-sodium broth here and easily customize your toppings.
 If you’re interested in making their flavorful ramen at home, you’re in luck.
 The restaurant also sells ramen kits, which include the ingredients, spices and cooking instructions to make any kind of their ramens at home (includes five portions).